skanaar/nomnoml/CONTRIBUTING.md

 ## Building

+1. Ensure `typescript` is installed globally: `npm install --global typescript`
-Running `npm run prepare` will run compile both the nomnoml library and the webapp and run all unit tests.
+2. Running `npm run prepare` will run compile both the nomnoml library and the webapp and run all unit tests.

 ## Testing